Here Are 10 Powerful Photos In Memory Of 9/11

 Today marks 18 years since the attacks on September 11, 2001, a day which saw airplanes flown into the World Trade Center and the Pentagon and the course of American history altered forever.
 As the years go on, a new generation is raised with their knowledge of the attacks confined to a distant memory or a section of a textbook, not completely understanding the true impact of the event and how things changed so quickly in the aftermath.
 In memory of those who were lost, below are some of the most tragic photos from the day, as well as some from the events that followed, showing an American psyche that was tested unlike ever before and the true strength exhibited in the wake of such tragedy.

-In this photo taken in the period taken after the South Tower of the World Trade Center was struck and in the final minutes that the two tallest buildings in New York City would stand, smoke is seen billowing out of the buildings.
+In this photo taken in the period after the South Tower of the World Trade Center was struck and in the final minutes that the two tallest buildings in New York City would stand, smoke is seen billowing out of the buildings.
 Captured with an American flag in the foreground, this is a fitting symbol of the eyes of all Americans watching the event unfold.

 This photo was taken in the aftermath of the collapse of one of the towers of the World Trade Center, as the chaos of the day’s events only increased.
 Civilians in the area were forced to flee from dust and debris without the knowledge of what was happening or whether their friends and loved ones were safe.